-Finning International is the world’s largest Caterpillar dealer, selling, renting and providing parts and service for equipment and engines.
+Finning International is the world’s largest Caterpillar dealer, selling, renting, and providing parts and services for equipment and engines.

 - Ticker: TSE:FTT

 - Sector: Industrials

 - P/E: 22.65

 Product support accounts for a lion’s share of Finning’s revenues (52%), followed by new equipment (38%), used equipment (5%), rental (3%), and fuel and other (2%).